Find a topic of your choice

 Cypress is using query selectors to find elements on your page.
 But there are couple of really powerful ways to select elements on page using Cypress commands

-Exploring the capabilities of new .route2() command that was released with Cypress version 5.1.0
+A short exploration of the capabilities of new .route2() command that was released with Cypress version 5.1.0.

 I often come across undocumented or not so widely used features that you might find helpful.
 Here’s a list of couple of those.